There are a number of blogs that I admire and learn from. My take on the best is presented below, updated for Autumn 2014.

 Blogging is an evolving phenomenon.
 It enables individuals and teams and organizations and an array of stakeholders to interact and create value in untold ways.

-In recognition of that, the list below extends from blogging to social media and new media generally.
+In recognition of this ongoing evolution, the list below extends from blogging to social media and new media generally.

 Thank you for your service.